What is Azure Pipelines?

 What do I need to use Azure Pipelines?

-- To have your source code stored in a version control system.
+- Store your source code in a version control system.

 If you use public projects, Azure Pipelines is free.
-To learn more, see What is a public project?
+For more information, see What is a public project?
 If you use private projects, you can run up to 1,800 minutes (30 hours) of pipeline jobs for free every month.
-Learn more about how the pricing works based on parallel jobs.
+For more information about how the pricing works based on parallel jobs.
+For more information, see Pricing for Azure DevOps Services.

 Why should I use Azure Pipelines?